StuartRiffle/ragtag-tiger/README.md

 ```
 python ragtag.py --index-load my/index --query "Really though, why?"
 ```
 This is **still** slow, because the index takes a long time to load.
 It's just not as slow as re-indexing everything.
-Use `--verbose` to see timings.
+Use `--verbose` to see actual timings.

-To minimize overhead, submit all your queries in one run.
+To minimize overhead, try to either submit all your queries in one run, or leave the program idle in "chat mode" when not in use.

 ## Options